weeblrpress/clearstatus/README.md

 logo: "/images/our-logo.png"
 ````

-> Note that the "logo" setting should not include the initial /static part.
+> Note that the "logo" setting **should not include the initial /static** part.

 ## Entering and updating content

 Whenever a problem occurs on one of your systems, you will create *an issue*.
-An issue is actually a single file that you create in the `/content/en/issues` folder which exists in your ClearStatus installation on Gitlab/GitHub.
-This is assuming your site language is **en** which you may have changed in the configuration file.
-Adjust instructions accordingly.
+An issue is actually a single file that you create in the `/content/default/issues` folder which exists in your ClearStatus installation on Gitlab/GitHub.
+This is assuming you have enabled only one language which is the default configuration.

+In the following steps, we assume you are using Gitlab/Github to directly create the issue file.
+You can of course create it anywhere using standard git procedure.
+The issue will be added to the site once you push it to the `master` branch of your Clearstatus repository.

-> On multilingual setups, you should create one file per language in  `/content/en/issues`, `/content/es/issues` at least if you need to report the issue to all your audiences.
+> On multilingual setups, you should create one file per language in  `/content/default/issues`, `/content/es/issues`, `/content/fr/issues`  at least if you need to report the issue to all your audiences.

 ## Issue file naming